Nicolas-Reyland/Snake-Environment/README.md

 # Snake-Environment
-A openai-like environment for python
+An openai-like environment for python

 This is a python-module for a snake-game-enivronment.